Skip to main content

 About global settings

 Alongside security configurations, which determine repository-level security settings, you should also configure global settings for your organization.
 Global settings apply to your entire organization, and can customize GitHub Advanced Security features based on your needs.
-You can also create security managers on the global settings page to monitor and maintain your organization's security.

 Accessing the global settings page for your organization